Data Centers in Altdorf

 Natural Disaster Risk

-- River Flood: The highest individual risk factor for the region, though mitigation efforts are strong.
+- River Flood: The highest individual risk factor for the area, though still moderate in a global context.